liao961120/intra/main.md

 well-validated scale, we do not know how the measured construct behaves over time when repeated measures are collected[^test-retest].
-Indeed, it is reasonable to assume the construct being measured is actually a *mixture* of multiple processes, in which at least some of them are unrelated to the target construct the scale aims to measure.
-When cross-sectionally applying the scale *once*, this might not pose a problem provided that the processes unrelated to the target construct are *independent across individuals* such that they can be safely treated as measurement errors.
-However, when the scale is used longitudinally, and when the (latent) score of the scale is taken to directly represent the target construct, it may obscure the target construct's true functional relationship with time.
+Indeed, it is reasonable to assume the construct being measured is actually a *mixture* of multiple processes, in which at least some of them are unrelated to the construct the scale aims to measure.
+When cross-sectionally applying the scale *once*, this might not pose a problem provided that the processes unrelated to the intended construct are *independent across individuals* such that they can be safely treated as measurement errors.
+However, when the scale is used longitudinally, and when the (latent) score of the scale is taken to directly represent the intended construct, it may obscure the construct's true functional relationship with time.

 Taking our example in this article, a *skill set* (cognitive reappraisal) is